Contact Us

 The Claremont Colleges is a unique consortium of seven distinguished institutions, five undergraduate and two graduate institutions, located 35 miles from Los Angeles.
 Collectively, The Claremont Colleges constitute an academic community of roughly 6,000 students and 700 faculty.
 Each institution is autonomous, with its own students, faculty, administration, academic specialties, and educational philosophy.
 The adjoining institutions share a common library and other major facilities.
 These common resources provide students and faculty of the small individual institutions with the resources and advantages of a mid-size university.

-Sign up for periodic emails with teaching tips and announcements about upcoming CTL events and programs!
+Sign up for periodic emails with teaching tips and announcements about upcoming events!